ShujianQian/epic-artifact/README.md

    # in epic-artifact
    ./run_experiments.sh
    ```
-   The experiment run takes roughly 4.5 hours.
+   This script will run the experiments for roughly 4.5 hours.

 ## 4. Process the Experiment Output
-1. Run the following script to parse the experiment output.
+1. Run the following script to parse the output of the experiments.
    ```bash
    # in epic-artifact
    ./parse_experiments.sh
    ```
-   The parsed experiments will be stored under `epic-artifact/data/`.
+   The parsed outputs will be stored under the `epic-artifact/data/` directory.
-2. Run the following script to generate the plots using the parsed data.
+2. Run the following script to generate the figures shown in the paper using the parsed outputs.
    ```bash
    # in epic-artifact
    ./plot.sh
    ```
-   The script will create the following figures under `epic-artifact/output/`.
+   This script will create the following figures under `epic-artifact/output/`.
    ```
    04_tpccfull_throughput.png  05a_tpccnp_throughput.png  05b_tpccnp_throughput_gacco_commutative.png  06_ycsb_throughput.png  07_cpu_throughput.png  09_latency.png  10_microbenchmark.png
    ```
-   The figures are labeled the same figure number as in the paper for reference.
+   The file names for each figure has a number label (e.g., `04`) that is the same as the figure number (e.g., `Figure 4`) in the paper.

 ## Problems